ovinc/drapo/CONTRIBUTING.md

 The methods below are present in the base class but are (mostly) empty.
 They need to be redefined in each subclass to fit the needs of that specific class.

 - **create()**: create the object.
-The minimal thing it needs to do is define the `all_artists` attribute, which is a list of all Matplotlib artists the object is made of.
+The minimal thing it needs to do is define the `all_artists` attribute, which is a list of all Matplotlib artists the object is made of, and `all_pts` which is a list of the points that need to be tracked during motion (typically, all points composing the object).
 Apart from this, its structure (number of arguments etc.) can be adapted for the needs of every subclass.

 - **update_position(event)** is called by `update_graph` to define how object of every specific class needs to be updated following the position of the mouse (mouse event `event`).

 - **set_active_info**: generate information about the active object, e. g. its mode of motion and which parts of it need to be updated during motion, stored (either directly in the method or as a return of the method) in the dictionary `self.active_info`.

-- **set_press_info**: generate information about the click, e. g. its position and the position the object relative to it, stored (either directly in the method or as a return of the method) in the dictionary `self.press_info`.

 ### Callbacks